In Your Shoes

 Our inpatients tell us that privacy, pain control and good communication are important – but treating people with respect and dignity, involving them in decisions that affect them, and making sure the place is clean are considered to be the most important.
 Outpatients want to wait less, to get better information and to have quality time with the doctor.

-Throughout the year, we hold a series of In Your Shoes events designed for people who have received care at King’s.
+Throughout the year, we hold a series of In Your Shoes events for people we have cared for.
 All we need is a couple hours of your time to take part in a series of one-to-one chats with individual members of staff so you can both gain a greater understanding of each other’s experiences.
 We want to understand what a high-quality service really means to you.

 In Your Shoes is open to anyone who has been a patient at the Trust in the past year unless they are currently involved in a complaint against King's.

-Listening to patient stories was also very much valued by staff, with comments ranging from feeling “positive, happy, motivated and proud” to “It made me want to get others to hear the experiences and see how they can influence service change for the better” and “It made me feel that change is possible and that simple things can make a lot of difference.”
+Staff also valued hearing patient stories, with comments ranging from feeling “happy, motivated and proud” to “it made me want to get others to hear the experiences and see how they can influence service change for the better” and “it made me feel that change is possible and that simple things can make a lot of difference”.

 - Initial reception contact can affect the rest of the experience

-- Planning appointments better and particularly co-ordinating tests
+- Planning appointments is now better, particularly co-ordinating tests

 - Continuity of care – don’t want to keep telling the same story